“A railroad is like a lie, you have to keep building it to make it stand.”

 It was a serious pain to switch from standard gauge down to the narrow gauge to get through the mountains.
 Making transfers to different rolling stock (on both ends of the journey), smaller payloads, special equipment required, and other elements were problematic.
 But building a full width track, through twisting canyons and on precipitous rock walls, up nearly impossible grades, was a daunting task for early railroad track engineers.

 The Colorado Midland claims the title for being the first standard-gauge line to be built through the Rockies.
-Like Bunyan’s blue ox Babe’s measurements between the eyes, the tracks were two axe handles and a plug of chewing tobacco wide, (four feet, eight inches) compared to the narrow gauge’s conservative 3 foot span.
+Like Bunyan’s blue ox Babe’s measurements between the eyes, the tracks were two axe handles and a plug of chewing tobacco wide, (four feet, eight and half inches) compared to the narrow gauge’s conservative 3 foot span.
 Organized in 1884 by area pioneer banker Irving Howbert and implemented and guided by the sheer will of businessman James J. Hagerman in its infancy, the line pressed on up through the Ute Pass and eventually made it as far as Grand Junction.
 Originally, they intended going on to Salt Lake City but with the discovery of gold in Cripple Creek, the strategy shifted to a branch line leaving from Divide, headed south to the mining district.
 That effort became a tangled mess with construction delays that eventually stopped it dead in its tracks.
 Some of the original investors formed a new company called the Midland Terminal Railway and it carried its first cargo into and out of the district, (at least as far as Gillette Flats) in 1894.

 Other railroads followed suit and by the turn of the century, multiple roads were servicing the district but their success was short-lived.
 During World War I, railroads were nationalized and by 1918, one competitor, “The Short Line” had shut down.
 The Colorado Midland stopped service shortly afterward but its track, from Colorado Springs to Divide was assimilated by the Midland Terminal Railroad, which by that time, the majority of ownership was in the hands of Spencer Penrose and A.E.
 Carlton and tied to mining efforts in region.
 They used it mostly to transport ore to the Golden Cycle Mill in Old Colorado City from the mines in Victor, Cripple Creek and the other mining hamlets in the District.